Level 2 - Intermediate Course

 Week 1

 Sweat soldering.
 This type of soldering technique is used if you want to create layers in your work.
-You will pierce out your two layered design, and then sweat solder them together.
+You will pierce out your two pieces to create your layered design, and then sweat solder them together.

 Week 2